Tabetha's Table

 A large table covered in charcuterie

-What Does Charcuterie Even Mean?
+What Does Even Mean?

 Charcuterie is a French word, defined by Merriam-Webster as "a delicatessen specializing in dressed meats and meat dishes", or the products sold in said shop.
 So really when you order charcuterie, you are really only ordering the meat.